pbklink/motif-core/etc/motif-core.api.md

 import { RevRectangle } from '@xilytix/revgrid';
 import { RevReferenceableColumnLayout } from '@xilytix/revgrid';
 import { RevReferenceableColumnLayoutDefinition } from '@xilytix/revgrid';
-import { RevReferenceableColumnLayoutsService } from '@xilytix/revgrid';
+import { RevReferenceableColumnLayouts } from '@xilytix/revgrid';
 import { RevReferenceableDataSource } from '@xilytix/revgrid';
 import { RevReferenceableDataSourceDefinition } from '@xilytix/revgrid';
-import { RevReferenceableDataSourceDefinitionsStoreService } from '@xilytix/revgrid';
+import { RevReferenceableDataSourceDefinitionsStore } from '@xilytix/revgrid';
-import { RevReferenceableDataSourcesService } from '@xilytix/revgrid';
+import { RevReferenceableDataSources } from '@xilytix/revgrid';
 import { RevSingleHeadingDataRowArraySourcedFieldGrid } from '@xilytix/revgrid';
 import { RevSingleHeadingDataServer } from '@xilytix/revgrid';
 import { RevSourcedField } from '@xilytix/revgrid';
-import { RevSourcedFieldCustomHeadingsService } from '@xilytix/revgrid';
+import { RevSourcedFieldCustomHeadings } from '@xilytix/revgrid';
 import { RevSourcedFieldGrid } from '@xilytix/revgrid';
 import { RevStandardCheckboxPainter } from '@xilytix/revgrid';
+import { RevStandardTableFieldSourceDefinitionCachingFactoryService } from '@xilytix/revgrid';
 import { RevStandardTextPainter } from '@xilytix/revgrid';
 import { RevStandardToggleClickBoxCellEditor } from '@xilytix/revgrid';
 import { RevSubgrid } from '@xilytix/revgrid';
 import { RevTable } from '@xilytix/revgrid';
 import { RevTableField } from '@xilytix/revgrid';
 import { RevTableFieldSourceDefinition } from '@xilytix/revgrid';
-import { RevTableFieldSourceDefinitionCachingFactoryService } from '@xilytix/revgrid';
+import { RevTableFieldSourceDefinitionCachingFactory } from '@xilytix/revgrid';
 import { RevTableFieldSourceDefinitionFactory } from '@xilytix/revgrid';
 import { RevTableGrid } from '@xilytix/revgrid';
 import { RevTableRecord } from '@xilytix/revgrid';